What’s in this guide:

 The next step is to craft messaging that you can reuse for different clients.

 You can start with your Why Us section.
 It should be informed by competitive research.
 Let’s take PropertyRadar as an example.
 This real estate intelligence software offers 250+ criteria for building lists of the perfect properties (for direct mail campaigns).
-Their competitors offer less than 50.
+Most real estate analysis tools competing with PropertyRadar offer less than 50.
 So their salesperson might write something like, “PropertyRadar offers 5X the amount of targeting criteria so you can get better ROI on every direct mail campaign.”

 All in all, you can plan on creating reusable content for these proposal sections: